 Because of the stringent physical qualifications necessary to enter the Air Force and within certain Air Force career fields, without exception, ALL AFROTC Cadets must report any medical changes which occur, no matter how minor.
-Those changes include, but are not limited to, broken or fractured bones, prolonged illness (lasting more than a few days or that involved a visit to a doctor), prescribed medications, allergies, severe sprains or muscle pulls, and pregnancy.
+Those changes include, but are not limited to, broken or fractured bones, prolonged illness (lasting more than thirty (30) days), prescribed medications, allergies, severe sprains or muscle pulls, and pregnancy.
 Failure to disclose any changes in your medical status may result in removal from the AFROTC program.
 Medical status changes must be reported to the NCOs.